 The ‘how to’ series comprises:

-In 2017 nine industry bodies joined forces to produce short, consumer guides about leasehold.
-A mini-series of 6 free guides set out ‘who is who’ in leasehold ownership and explains the basics to buyers and owners of leasehold properties.
+Nine industry bodies joined forces to produce short, consumer guides about leasehold.
+A mini-series of 12 free guides set out ‘who is who’ in leasehold ownership and explains the basics to buyers and owners of leasehold properties.

 Buyers and owners of leasehold properties are not clear how leasehold works and who is responsible for what.
 IRPM, in conjunction with other organisations have written simple, practical guides for consumers so they can make informed decisions when buying and living in their leasehold homes.
 Each sheet comes with a helpful glossary of terms to help de-mystify the tenure.